In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 Our lactating testers reported that the most efficient pumps were the Spectra S1 Plus and the Spectra S2 Plus, with the Baby Buddha close behind.
-The least efficient electric pump was the Momcozy S9 with the manual pumps coming in right behind it.
+The least efficient electric pump was the Momcozy S9 with the manual pumps at the bottom.
+While this varies somewhat with our simulated bottle efficiency testing, it aligns close enough that I think both support the results of the other when you understand that individual results vary because every woman is different.
+There is no doubt that the Spectra makes a strong case for number one.

 Selecting the flange size for you can make the pumping experience more comfortable.